ReFreezed/Gloa/README.md

 ### Folders
 - `/docs/` - Relevant documents.
-- `/examples/` - Example programs that showcase the language.
 - `/lib/` - Libraries used when building the compiler.
 - `/modules/` - Standard/shared Glóa modules/libraries.
 - `/src/` - Compiler source components.